How will Brexit Affect the UK Events Industry?

 I cannot see how leaving an organisation that creates a common interest and common market between nations is beneficial to an industry that relies on international travel, networks and investment.
 Clearly the EU has gone through a series of crises over the last few years and is far from perfect.
 But does that mean we should abandon it when the going gets tough?
 I don’t think so.

-*In March of 2021 Sue Frye wrote an update on Brexit and Outsourced Events, to read the article you can click the link.
+*In March 2021 Sue Frye wrote an update on Outsourced Events and Brexit, click here to read the article.

 Outsourced Events Appoints Dr Anne Cooke as Head of Learning and Development

 Outsourced Events today announced the appointment of former BNA Chief Executive Dr Anne Cooke as Head of Learning and Development.Read More